mil/keyfram/ADVANCED.md

 ```

 ## Selector Merging
-Kf has knowledge of selector merging understanding.
+Keyfram has knowledge of selector merging understanding.
 So for example if you write an animation such as:

 ```scss
 $animation: (